syncfusion-content/maui-docs/MAUI/Linear-Gauge/migration.md

 {% endtabs %}

+## Unsupported feature

-N> In .NET MAUI SfLinearGauge there is no support for annotation like Xamarin SfLinearGauge.
-So, you can use the content pointer as annotation in .NET MAUI SfLinearGauge.
+The [Annotation](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.LinearGaugeAnnotation.html) feature cannot be supported in the MAUI SfLinearGauge, since this feature requirement can be met using the [content pointer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.LinearContentPointer.html#Syncfusion_Maui_Gauges_LinearContentPointer_Content) support itself.
+So, you can use the content pointer as an annotation in.NET MAUI SfLinearGauge.